netnate

 wsl --install -d archlinux

 to install Arch Linux instead of the default distribution, which is Ubuntu.
-More information can be found here.
+More information can be found on Microsoft’s docs.

 Setup